IhsanMiraniRumi/IhsanMiraniRumi/README.md

 ## 🧠 About Me

-I’m a final-year Computer Science and Engineering student at **Shahjalal University of Science and Technology (SUST)** with a strong passion for:
+I’m a Graduate in Computer Science and Engineering from **Shahjalal University of Science and Technology (SUST)** with a strong passion for:

 - 🔍 Full-stack web development
 - 🤖 AI & machine learning applications